 11. Right of setoff.
 To the extent permitted by law, may charge any of your accounts (including certificates) for any debts or liabilities you owe us after sending you any notice required by law.
 This includes secured and unsecured debts and debts you owe individually or jointly.
 All joint owners are jointly and severally liable for the payment of any overdraft to the joint account.
 This is without regard as to which owner created or was responsible for the overdraft or whether any joint owner received any benefit from the transaction creating the overdraft.
 We will not be liable for the dishonor of any check when the dishonor occurs because we exercised our right of setoff.
 You agree to hold us harmless because we exercised our right of setoff.
 Except for consumer credit transactions subject to the Wisconsin Consumer Act, you also agree to reimburse us for any costs we incur to collect any deficit including, to the extent permitted by law, our reasonable attorney fees.

 This right of setoff does not apply to any IRA or other tax deferred retirement account.
 It also does not apply if the debt was created by a consumer credit card transaction under a credit card plan, or if the debtor is a party to the account in a representative capacity.

 12. Statements Statements will be sent to the last address or email you provided to us.
 We assume no responsibility for the delivery of the mail or email.
 A notification of electronic statement availability will be sent to the last email address you provided.
 Your electronic statement will be available online regardless of email notification.
 We may charge a fee for a returned statement.

 Frequency Account holders with savings and certificates will receive quarterly statements depending on activity.
 Account holders with check clearing, electronic funds transfer, or have a loan will receive monthly statements depending on activity.
-If there is no activity during the statement period, no monthly account statement will be generated or delivered.
-All accounts will receive a year end statement.
+If there is no activity during the statement period, no monthly account statement will be generated or delivered: however, statements will be provided at least quarterly regardless of activity.